@substrate-system/keys

 import { AES } from '@substrate-system/keys/aes'

-Get the key as a string, base64 encoded.
+Get the key as a string, base64 encoded by default.

 async function asString (